Call Us @ (617) 357-5255

 Watering

-During the main growing season – generally Spring and Summer – one of the most important plants care tips is to ensure that you water your Split Leaf or Swiss Cheese plant weekly.
+During the main growing season – generally Spring and Summer – one of the most important plant care tips is to ensure that you water your Split Leaf or Swiss Cheese plant weekly.
 Continue watering the plant until the excess water seeps through the drainage holes, then stop adding water.
 Give the soil time to dry out between each watering session.

 In the fall and winter months, you won’t need to water either variety of plants as often, but misting an indoor plant may be helpful to increase the humidity in your house.